cs50nestm/web/plurality/README.md

 The line `MAX = 9` mean that `MAX` is to be treated as a constant (equal to 9) that can be used throughout the program.
 Here, it represents the maximum number of candidates an election can have.

 We then have `candidates = {}`.
-This defines a new python dict, named candidates, which will keep track of candidate's names and number of votes.
+This defines a new python dict, named `candidates`, which will keep track of candidate's names and number of votes.
 Each `key: value` pair represents candidates's `"name" : votes`.

 Now, take a look at the `main` function itself.
 See if you can find where the program copies command-line arguments into the `candidates` dictionary, and asks the user to type in the number of voters.
 Then, the program lets every voter type in a vote (see how?), calling the `vote` function on each candidate voted for.
 Finally, main makes a call to the `print_winner` function to print out the winner (or winners) of the election.